Ecuadorian sucre: Banknotes

-In 1949-1950 Banco Central introduced new notes of reduced size (157 × 68 mm) in denominations of 5, 10, 20, 50 and 100 sucres, and dropped the phrase Pagará al portador á la vista, leaving only the literal the numerical value of the presidency.
+In 1949–1950, Banco Central introduced new notes of reduced size (157 × 68 mm) in denominations of 5, 10, 20, 50 and 100 sucres and dropped the phrase Pagará al portador á la vista, leaving only the literal numerical value of the presidency.
 All banknotes circulated since 1928 had been printed by the American Bank Note Company, but Waterlow and Sons were now given the contract for the 5 and 50 sucre notes, which were the first Ecuadorian notes to have a security thread.
-In the late 1950s, Waterlow was dropped in favour of Thomas de La Rue, which printed 5, 20, 50 and 100 sucre notes, while American Bank Note continued printing 5, 10, 20 and 100 sucre notes.
-Notes of both printers shared the same basic design, but while American Bank Note used collared planchets as a security device, de La Rue used a metal thread.
-These notes went through several modifications, and inflorescent security ink was introduced about 1970.
+In the late 1950s, Waterlow was dropped in favour of Thomas de la Rue, which printed 5, 20, 50 and 100 sucre notes, while American Bank Note continued printing 5, 10, 20 and 100 sucre notes.
+Notes of both printers shared the same basic design, but while American Bank Note used collared planchets as a security device, de la Rue used a metal thread.
+These notes went through several modifications, and inflorescent security ink was introduced in about 1970.
 A small-size 1000-sucre note was finally put into circulation in 1973.

-The next change came in 1975 when the back of all circulating notes was redesigned to show the new national coat of arms.
-A small-size 500 sucre note appeared at the end of the 70s.
+The next change came in 1975, when the back of all circulating notes was redesigned to show the new national coat of arms.
+A small-size 500-sucre note appeared at the end of the 1970s.

 Beginning in 1984, the title Banco Central del Ecuador appears on the notes, without a printer's imprint and without Sociedad Anonima.
 As inflation gained momentum, higher denominations were introduced: 5000 in 1987, 10,000 in 1988, and 20,000 and 50,000 sucres notes in 1995.

 Notes used during the last years of the sucre (together with 100, 500 and 1000 sucre coins) include: